-	- Seventy percent of family businesses fail or sell before the second generation takes over.
+- A total 70% of family businesses fail or sell before the second generation takes over; and

-- Ninety percent of family businesses fail or sell before the third generation takes over.
+- A total 90% of family businesses fail or sell before the third generation takes over.

 The data is not pretty — although, as some critical thinkers have pointed out, survival statistics like these have to be put into context from time to time.

-What is important to know is that the data does not imply that there is a 90% chance your business will fail before your grandchildren come of age.
+What is important to know is the data does not imply there is a 90% chance your business will fail before your grandchildren come of age.
 It is up to you whether you create a successful multigenerational family business.
-In other words, this is not a numbers game; it is a planning game.
+In other words, this is not a numbers game, it is a planning game.